Does MiCA Clash with Ukraine's Crypto Sector?

 There's a potential risk looming: If Ukraine adopts European legislation, it might end up without a domestic crypto market.
 Logically, for local firms, relocating to a European jurisdiction and benefiting from the "passporting" perks might seem more attractive.
 In Ukraine, where there's a clear absence of "passporting" advantages, adhering strictly to MiCA's directives lacks economic rationale.

-Previously, GNCrypto reported on the merits of Ukraine adopting MiCA in a manner tailored to its own circumstances.
+Previously, GNcrypto reported on the merits of Ukraine adopting MiCA in a manner tailored to its own circumstances.